Baby talk, motherese, parentese, child-directed speech. Call it whatever you want! It is THE BEST way to talk to your baby.

-To start, tell your baby what you are doing during diaper changes and shopping in the store.
+To start, tell your baby what you are doing during diaper changes.
 Work up for there.
 The more you talk, the more sound patterns and vocabulary he/she is learning!

 Parallel talk is very similar to self-talk.
-However, instead of talking about you are doing, talk about what your baby is doing.
-That's it.
+However, instead of talking about what you are doing, talk about what your baby is doing.
 Talk about how your baby is crawling, eating, etc...

 This distinction is important for babies and young toddlers.
 When we talk about ourselves, we use the same pronouns and grammar structures such as verbs.
 When you talk about others, such as "you are rolling on the ground," you vary pronouns and verbs.
 It is important that children are exposed to both!